mrc/rst2info/samples/allinone.rst

 Frisbeetarianism
 ================

+Frisbeetarianism
-Frisbeetarianism is the belief that, when you die, your soul goes up onto the roof and gets stuck.
+  The belief that, when you die, your soul goes up onto the roof and gets stuck.

 Keep in mind always the four constant Laws of Frisbee: